teloxide/teloxide/README.md

 }
 ```

 When a user sends a message to our bot and such a dialogue does not exist yet, a `Dialogue::default()` is invoked, which is a `Dialogue::Start` in this case.
-Every time a message is received, an associated dialogue is extracted and then passed to a corresponding transition function:
+Every time a message is received, an associated dialogue is extracted and then passed to a corresponding subtransition function:

 <details>
   <summary>Dialogue::Start</summary>